 Theatre Resource Centre is the physical manifestation of a dream started by Richard Pochinko and Anne Skinner.
 Having

-of the way things were geared to the continuous mounting and striking of productions, they felt the need to step outside and
+Because of the way things were geared to the continuous mounting and striking of productions, they felt the need to step

-begin again from the heart.
-Thus the TRC was founded "to provide a safe environment for the exploration of new approaches to
+outside and begin again from the heart.
+Thus the TRC was founded "to provide a safe environment for the exploration of

 I met Richard in Montreal in 1967.
 He was one of 12 stage managers at Expo Theatre and I was a grade 7 teacher from

-thing about Richard that I remember is the light.
-Purely and simply the space between and round us was filled with light.
-For me
+first thing about Richard that I remember is the light.
+Purely and simply the space between and round us was filled with

 In 1969, while working at Neptune theatre in Halifax, Richard spoke in his sleep of being in a spaceship along with others,

-came closer, he gasped, "No, they're trying to get out, they are all inside glass tubes struggling to get out.
-Our mission is to
+As we came closer, he gasped, "No, they're trying to get out, they are all inside glass tubes struggling to get out.
+Our

-his studies of mask with Jacques Le Coq in Paris, and through Jah-smeh (Jonsmith), his shaman guide on the west coast, he
+From his studies of mask with Jacques Le Coq in Paris, and through Jah-smeh (Jonsmith), his shaman guide on the west

-developed a series of exercises which have become the teaching of the TRC.
-Exercises requiring deep honesty like Return to
+coast, he developed a series of exercises which have become the teaching of the TRC.
+Exercises requiring deep honesty

-Childhood, and Waving Good-bye to Someone You Love.
-Over the years he touched and influenced the lives and careers of
+like Return to Childhood, and Waving Good-bye to Someone You Love.
+Over the years he touched and influenced the lives

-thousands.
-From the high school students who experienced our shows and workshops for the Theatre Hour Company to the
+and careers of thousands.
+From the high school students who experienced our shows and workshops for the Theatre Hour

-lawyers, therapists story-tellers, artists and performers who have faced themselves in six directions and gone through the
+Company to the lawyers, therapists story-tellers, artists and performers who have faced themselves in six directions and

 Ian Wallace in memory of Richard Pochinko 1946 - 1989.